 Masala Indian Kitchen address.

 For pizza, pasta or Italian dishes, Marcello’s Italian restaurant is the place to go in Lafayette, in my opinion.

 Marcello’s offers an intimate and quiet atmosphere.
-Some of their House specialties include seafood alfredo and their Saffron Shrimp Risotto.
+Some of their House specialties include fresh seafood alfredo and their Saffron Shrimp Risotto.